thanhtungvudata/thanhtungvudata.github.io/index.md

 I am a Research Fellow with a PhD degree in Wireless Communications, currently working at Macquarie University.
 My work focuses on developing optimisation and machine learning solutions for predicting and combinatorial optimization problems.

-In my spare time, I write blogs about data science and machine learning.
+In my spare time, I work on personal projects and write blogs about data science and machine learning.
 My content ranges from technical deep dives to life skills.

+If you have any questions or inquiries, please contact me via [email][mailto:tungvu.telecom@gmail.com].